 - I keep permanently updated folders, one physical and one digital folder, that contain all our (my husband’s and mine) important papers and documents.

 - I have reduced the number of photos, sentimental items, and memorabilia.
 And I keep them all in two boxes.
 On top of these boxes, I placed a note: “Sentimental stuff, just important to me, you (whoever it is who has to sort out my stuff) can throw it away, without any feelings of regret or guilt”.

 I think it is very human that most of us don’t like – and therefore try to avoid – considering the fact that our life will end at some point in time.

 I do believe that we should feel responsible for the future and take care of our loved ones: We should make sure that they don’t have to ‘death clean’ for us.

 I also believe that we should feel responsible for the present and take care of ourselves: Regularly sorting through our stuff can be hard work but consider the benefits for your life:

 ‘Death Cleaning’ (= Decluttering) can be a very positive and productive experience:

 - It’s an opportunity to learn about ourselves and our very personal values.

-- It helps us to re-focus our attention and energy towards our goals.
+- It helps us to re-focus our attention and energy towards our future and our goals.

 - It clears our space and our mind.